Tdap (Pertussis) Vaccine

 -

-Pregnant people can protect their babies before they are born by getting Tdap during pregnancy.
-Babies can’t be vaccinated until they are 2 months old.
-They aren’t protected against pertussis until they can get the vaccine.
-Getting the Tdap vaccine during pregnancy reduces the risk of babies getting whooping cough before 2 months of life by 78%.
+Pregnant women can protect their babies before they are born by getting Tdap during pregnancy.
+Babies can’t be vaccinated against pertussis until they are 2 months old.
+So babies born to moms who aren’t vaccinated during the pregnancy won’t be protected against pertussis until they can get that first vaccine.
+Getting the Tdap vaccine during pregnancy reduces the risk of babies getting whooping cough before 2 months of life by almost 80%.

 -